knjacobus/knjacobus.github.io/README.md

-# Kendal Jacobus's Data Visualization Portfolio #
+# **Kendal Jacobus's Data Visualization Portfolio** #
 # About Me #

 My name is Kendal Jacobus.
 I am a senior biology major at Lehigh University.
-This is my digital portfolio that holds any projects I have completed for J24 visual communications class.
+Not only am I passionate about my school work, but I am also passionate about the health of our society.
+For the future well-being of the world, it is critical to understand the impact that immunization has had in saving lives and allowing us and our loved-ones to live a more safe, long and healthy life.
+Through this portfolio I hope readers understand that vaccination is not only critical for the protection of your own health, but also for the protection of those around you.

 Please visit my [LinkedIn page](https://www.linkedin.com/in/kendaljacobus/) for my academic and work experience.